 - Tuck away trash bins, laundry hampers, and magazine racks.
 You’ll also want to put away any items hanging on your doorknobs, command hooks, or coat racks.

 - Organize the playroom.
 We know this one can be a challenge, but kid’s playrooms should be every bit as tidy as every other room in your home.
-For the purpose of the photoshoot, try to pare down the number of visible books, stuffed animals, and toys.
+For the purpose of the photo shoot, try to pare down the number of visible books, stuffed animals, and toys.
 Shoot for ‘Pottery Barn Kids’ instead of ‘Kids Zone’.

 - Tidy up your office.
-Tuck away computer cords, clear your desk of lose papers, pens, office supplies, and anything gathering in piles.
+Tuck away computer cords, clear your desk of loose papers, pens, office supplies, and anything gathering in piles.
 You know you have one or two piles gathering dust somewhere!

 - Depersonalize!
 These marketing photos will be syndicated to several online search engines; family portraits, personal photos, and sentimental items should be put away.

-Although it may seem like a daunting task, decluttering, cleaning and staging creates a feeling that buyers buy into and leads to a successful close.
+Although it may seem like a daunting task, decluttering, cleaning and staging create a feeling that buyers buy into and leads to a successful close.
 It also makes for beautiful photos and a great first impression.
-Looking for additional tips and tricks to prepare your home for market?
+Looking for additional tips and tricks to prepare your home for the market?
 Don’t hesitate to reach out to The Hajdu Group for more!